8 Best .357 Revolver for Any Wheelgun Fanatic

 Revolvers have varying action types that change how the weapon handles.
 It’s important to know the action type prior to purchasing the revolver.

-Double action only, or DAO, is exactly what it sounds like.
+Double action only: Double action only, or DAO, is exactly what it sounds like.
 The trigger only allows for double action use.
 Double action triggers both cock and fire the gun, and on a revolver, they rotate the cylinder.
-The result is a heavy and long trigger pull for every shot fired.
+The result is a long and heavy trigger pull for every shot fired.
 The DAO is often a ‘hammerless’ model that has an enclosed hammer or a bobbed hammer that cannot be cocked into single action.
 These are popular systems for concealed carry revolvers.

 Conclusion